-In emerging Asia where countries are becoming more litigious, the transport and shipping industry needs to mitigate and manage their risks.
+In the emerging Asia-Pacific region where countries are becoming more litigious, the transport and shipping industry needs to mitigate and manage their risks.

 It is certainly true that the larger the freight movement and the larger the chain of transport operators, the greater the risk of loss or damage.

 Also, the sheer size of the regional logistics market means that transport operators need to understand their liabilities, protect themselves and offer value added services like cargo insurance to their customers to maintain the reputation of their business.